terraform-ibm-modules/stack-retrieval-augmented-generation/README.md

 The script will deploy the configurations in the order specified in the config_order argument.

 If using the `--parallel` flag, the script will attempt to deploy the configurations in parallel if possible.
 It will attempt to deploy prerequisites first, then deploy the remaining configurations in parallel.
 If a configuration has a dependency on another configuration, it will wait for the dependency to complete before deploying.
-**NOTE:** Use parallel with caution, I always works on a fresh deployment, but it could run with unexpected results if existing configurations are in unexpected states.
+**NOTE:** Use parallel with caution, It always works on a fresh deployment, but it could run with unexpected results if existing configurations are in unexpected states.
 If in doubt, do not use parallel.

 ### Undeploy